nebnamwen/buttonbox_c/README.txt

 The expected format of the value varies depending on the key.
 See below for all config keys, expected values, and what they do.

+== managing config files ==

+The "label" config key tags the config clauses that follow with a label.
+By default, config clauses are untagged, and when reading a file only untagged clauses are executed.
+When a file is invoked with a label, only clauses tagged with the matching label are executed.
+This allows multiple separate configurations to be defined in the same file.

+  - See the config files in the examples folder for examples of labels.

+The "file" config key reads config from a file, with an optional label.
+Use a : to separate the filename and label.
+If the filename is omitted it defaults to the current file when reading from a file, or to the function key preset file when reading from the command line or STDIN.

+  - As a special case, calling a file with the label "?" prints all the labels defined in that file, without executing any config.

+The "function" config key sets the function key preset file.
+Pressing one of the function keys F1-F12 will read config from the corresponding label in this file.
+If the filename is omitted it defaults to the current file (the = sign is still required).

+  - See the config files in examples/presets for examples of how to define function key presets.
+  - In principle it's possible to define quite complex menu systems.

 == configuring the keyboard ==